-I use BlackBoard regularly for announcements, assignments and posting of material.
-Please make sure you are correctly registered.
+I use BlackBoard (and will be utilizing McGraw-Hill CONNECT) regularly for announcements, assignments and posting of material.
+Please make sure you are correctly registered for both platforms.

 There will be several assignments which must be handed in and will be graded.
-These assignments must be on my desk by the start of the class - I do NOT accept e-mail submissions.
+These assignments must be submitted through CONNECT by the start of the class - I do NOT accept e-mail submissions.
 These assignments will only be accepted if handed in by you.
 Late assignments will NOT be accepted unless due to documented serious illness or grave family emergency.
 Exceptions to this policy for reasons of religious observance or civic obligation will only be made when the assignment cannot reasonable be completed prior to the due date and you make arrangements for late submission in advance.